et120/sortingdata/README.md

 This was a `Time-Crunch Sprint` challenge where I built out a `data sorting app` that allows you to sort in ascending and descending order in each field.
 This was a `desktop build` that utilized `vanilla JavaScript`, `HTML`, and the `Bootstrap Framework`.

-- This challenge was fun to work on as I am a big fan of Microsoft Excel (*which was the inspiration behind my minimal design*), and I had the opportunity to learn more about the `.sort()` method.
-The code could use some refactoring if it is to be revisited in the future.
+- I had a great time working on this challenge as I have a penchant for well-organized data, and it provided me with the chance to enhance my understanding of the .sort() method.
+If the code is revisited in the future, it could benefit from some refactoring.

 - Click :point_right: [here](#time-crunch-challenges) to scroll down to view other challenges in this series.